peilin-chen/peilin-chen.github.io/_pages/reading list.md

   - Compute-in-Memory Chips for Deep Learning: Recent Trends and Prospects(2021)
   - Digital Versus Analog Artificial Intelligence Accelerators: Advances, trends, and emerging designs(2022)
   - ULECGNet: An Ultra-Lightweight End-to-End ECG Classification Neural Network(2022)
+  - From Macro To Microarchitecture: Reviews and Trends of SRAM-Based Compute-in-Memory Circuits(2023)

 ## Machine Learning
   - Attention Is All You Need(2017)